 - Required class activities - seminars, labs, clinical activities, lectures, etc.

-Unless approved by the UME office, any required activity must be posted in the official calendar at least
+Unless approved by the UGME office, any required activity must be posted in the official calendar at least

 V. Class-by-class course calendar specifications: